This post may contain affiliate links. Please see my full Disclosure Policy for details.

 Strawberry Mousse Pie is light, creamy, and bursting with fresh strawberry flavor!
-Made with fresh strawberries and cream, it’s the perfect spring or summer dessert.
+Made with fresh strawberries and cream, it’s the perfect spring or summer no bake dessert.

 A few years ago, I saw a recipe on the back of a graham cracker crust label that looked like it would be delicious.
 I scribbled down the basic ingredients and then played around with it a little to come up with this Strawberry Mousse Pie.